 You could hear ‘hollow’ sounds emanating from the studios – a cough, a piano playing, a singing voice – as you walked past them.
 I can’t imagine – with all the sounds I heard every Saturday for 3+ years – that there was anything resembling sound-proofing in the Empire.
 The Empire was a busy ‘people’ building, with long-remembered sights, smells and sounds that are dear to this old lady.

 Frank Haines died at age 64 in 1944 of a heart attack.

-The Empire was demolished in the late 1970s.
+The Empire was demolished in 1980.
 In about 1985, it was replaced with a glassed-in, circular public structure as part of the Grant Thornton complex (adjacent and to the north), which was located where the St. Francis Hotel once was.
 The structure isn’t long for this world, however.
 The corner is due for redevelopment along the same lines as the NE corner of Georgia and Howe: more retail space will be the result.

 ¹I didn’t take the research beyond the mid-1950s as I didn’t have access to Vancouver directories beyond that period.
 At the time this research was underway, the Special Collections department of VPL (where post-1950s directories are held) was closed for construction.

 ²In 1942, John Goss had space at the Empire, apparently prior to establishing himself and his studio on Granville Street.
 And for the better part of the 1920s-1940s, Miss M. P. and Miss B. Cave-Brown-Cave hung their music teaching shingle at the Empire.